Benny9193/Sports/README.md

 - **Hurling** - Irish stick-and-ball sport
 - **Gaelic Football** - Irish football combining soccer and rugby elements

+---

+## 💡 How to Use the Web App

+1. **Search**: Use the search bar to find specific sports
+2. **Filter**: Click category buttons to view sports by type
+3. **Browse**: Scroll through organized categories
+4. **Explore**: Click on any sport card to see its description

+## 🎯 Future Enhancements

+- [ ] Add sport icons/images
+- [ ] Include video demonstrations
+- [ ] Add sport rules and regulations
+- [ ] Multi-language support
+- [ ] Favorites/bookmarking feature
+- [ ] Dark mode toggle
+- [ ] Share functionality

-## Contributing
+## 🙏 Acknowledgments

 This compendium is meant to be a living document.
-Contributions, corrections, and additions are welcome!
+Special thanks to all contributors who help keep this resource comprehensive and up-to-date!